Design-Computing/Design-Computing.github.io/general.md

 ### Email

 Email is uncool, but sometimes it's necessary.
-If you absolutely need to email then
+If you absolutely need to email then:

 - Ben Doherty: b.doherty@unsw.edu.au
 - Aiden Ray: z3460907@ad.unsw.edu.au